 Limit your child's sugar and starch intake, as debris left behind from these types

-of foods may turn into damaging acids, which promote tooth decay and cause white
+of foods may turn into damaging acids.
+These promote tooth decay and cause white spots

 Avoid hard or sticky snacks that may be hard to remove from the orthodontic equipment

 in your child's mouth.
 This includes hard foods, such as popcorn, pretzels, hard candy,

 nuts, and sticky foods, like chewing gum, caramel, and other chewy candy.
 Avoid chewing